The Grouparoo Blog

 There’s still a place for events in your marketing stack, but they shouldn’t be the primary source of any piece of customer data.
 Grouparoo’s goal is to embrace the “Pull” data model as much as we can, and this means making it as easy as possible for you to install and run it within your cloud.
 To that end, Grouparoo’s core product is available for free, under the Mozilla 2.0 Open Source License.
 You can follow our progress on Github and join our developer community at community.grouparoo.com.

-Does enabling marketing teams can Pull the data they need make more sense for your business?
+Does enabling marketing teams so they can Pull the data they need make more sense for your business?
 Let us give you a demo

 Stay up to date